rasec18k/nodejs-hello-world/README.md

 ### CLI Method
 Scaling containers that make up an application deployment from one to many instances is easy from OpenShift CLI management console.

-To see how many instances of the deployed application are running, run the following command from the CLI:
+Check status on the number of application instances currently running, run the following command from the CLI:

     $ oc get dc nodejs-hello-world
     NAME                 REVISION   DESIRED   CURRENT   TRIGGERED BY